corefan/xenko-docs/manual/input/mouse.md

 The [MouseWheelDelta](xref:SiliconStudio.Xenko.Input.InputManager.MouseWheelDelta) returns a positive value when the user scrolls forwards and a negative value when the user scrolls backwards.
 A value of `0` indicates no movement.

-> [!Note]
-> By default, [MouseWheelDelta](xref:SiliconStudio.Xenko.Input.InputManager.MouseWheelDelta) returns 120*X, where X is the amount of wheel steps scrolled during the last update.

 ## Lock the mouse position

 For some projects, the user needs to move the mouse cursor beyond the borders of the screen.
 For example, first-person shooter games usually need 360-degree camera rotation.
 In these cases, you also probably want the mouse cursor to be hidden.